RiccardoFedrizzi/comnetsemu_5Gnet/README.md

 $ ./enter_container.sh ue
 ```

 Update the PDU session in the UE.
 Notice how the session is started specifying the slice, not the APN.
-The APN, and thus the associated UPF, is selected by the 5GC.
+The APN, and thus the associated UPF, is selected by the 5GC since, in subscriber_profile.json a slice is associated to a session with specific DNN.

 ```
 # ./nr-cli imsi-001011234567895